connellsharp/Firestorm/docs/contrib/solution-architecture.md

 # Solution architecture

 ## Core
+At the heart of Firestorm is a basic abstraction of a DI container.

+Other packages will provide extensions for `IFirestormServicesBuilder` to allow easy configuration of various Firestorm features.

+## Rest
-At the heart of Firestorm is a small set of interfaces and classes defining the types of resources and what you can do with them.
+A fundamental concept is this small set of interfaces and classes defining the types of resources and what you can do with them.

 - **Scalars** are single values i.e. strings, numbers, dates and bools.
 - **Items** are a set of unique field names that describe an object mapped to another resource value.